moonsdust/llm-automation-prompt-eval/README.md

 # Prompting and Evaluation of Responses with LLMs
+This repository contains script that automates prompting and evaluation of LLM responses using different GPT models.

 ## Setup
-Create a .env file and put your OpenAI access token (`OPENAI_API_TOKEN`) and Hugging Face access token (`HUGGING_FACE_ACCESS_TOKEN`) in it.
+First, fork this repository.
+Next, create a .env file and put your OpenAI access token (`OPENAI_API_TOKEN`) and Hugging Face access token (`HUGGING_FACE_ACCESS_TOKEN`) in it.
 If this is your first time running the program, run the shell script, setup.sh, first using the following command: `sh setup.sh`.
 This script will create a virtual environment for the program, activate the virtual environment, and then install all necessary dependencies for the program.
 Then, run the shell script, run.sh, using the following command: `sh run.sh`.
 This script will activate the virtual environment and run the program.